toddaustin/css-team-project-2/background-repeat.md

 `inherit` will set the property to the value set on its parent element.

+#### round

+`round` will set the property to the value set on its parent element.

+#### space

+`space` will cause the image to repeat as much as possible with out clipping, unless there is only room for one image to display.
+This also causes the `background-position` property to be ignored.

 ## Example 1

 The `background-repeat` property is only used in conjunction with the `background-image` property.
 Here the background will only repeat along the x-axis.